rashtastic/r1/index.md

 A correlation heatmap is a representation of a correlation matrix with correlation intensity shown by a color.
 In this case, red indicates a strong positive correlation, blue a strong negative correlation, and white the absence of a linear relationship.

 The arrangement of metrics is chosen to show clusters of covarying behavior.
-The cells along the diagonal are all deep red, because diagonal elements represent where a metric on the y-axis intersects with itself on the x-axis, so it achieves the maximum correlation possible of 1.0.
+The cells along the diagonal are all deep red, because diagonal elements represent where a metric on the vertical axis intersects with itself on the horizontal axis achieving the maximum possible correlation of 1.0.

 <h4 class="caption-heading">Research Metrics Correlation Heatmap</h4>
 <div class="image-container">
     <img src="img\Research Metrics Heatmap.png" style="width: 50%">
 </div>

 As expected, we see some correlational "islands" where two metrics covary with each other but seemingly not with anything else.
-Other metrics are totally isolated.
+Certain other metrics are totally isolated.
 - <code>Books/Faculty</code> and <code>Chapters/Faculty</code> appear only correlated with each other.
 - <code>Phase 1/Faculty</code> and <code>Phase 2/Faculty</code>.
 These two do not have an overwhelming positive correlation with each other, but show only weak correlations with anything else.
 - <code>Professional Doctorates/Faculty</code> and <code>Total Doctorates/Faculty</code> share a similar relationship as <code>Phase 1/Faculty</code> and <code>Phase 2/Faculty</code>.
 - <code>Clinical Trials/Faculty</code> and <code>Conference Proceedings/Faculty</code> each stand out as isolated metrics, not strongly correlated with each other or with any other metric.
-In fact, that pair appears to have a slight negative correlation between them.
+In fact, that pair appears to have a slight negative correlation.
 - <code>Graduation Rate</code> and <code>Pell Graduation Rate</code> are nearly perfectly correlated.
 Further, they show some mild correlations with some research productivity metrics.
 - <code>Pell Graduation Rate Gap</code> and <code>% Pell</code> are both isolated metrics with exclusively negative or near-zero correlations with anything else.
 They are negatively correlated with each other, strongly negatively correlated with graduation rate metrics, and mildly negatively correlated with almost all research productivity metrics.